MartinTichovsky/jest-collector/README.md

 [_an array of matches_]

 The collector is created for each test by default.
-In cases when you would like to exclude a test from being processed by the collector, you can exclude it with the `exclude` option.
+In case you want to exclude a test from being processed by the collector, you can use the `exclude` option.
 You can provide a [`match`](#matches) pattern.

 _Example:_